ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureTerrainFollow.rst

 IProcedureTerrainFollow
 =======================

-.. py:class:: IProcedureTerrainFollow
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureTerrainFollow

    object

    Interface used to access the options for a terrain following procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureTerrainFollow

 Overview
 --------